Simple Widget Example

 , give it an ID of "time-today"

 , and enter your name.
-Then click "create"
+Choose the hello world widget template, then click "create"

 .
 Now open your widget files in a text editor.